conversejs/converse.js/docs/source/developer_api.rst

 .. code-block:: javascript

+    converse.plugins.add('myplugin', {
+        initialize: function () {

+            var _converse = this._converse;
-    converse.archive.query({'before': '', 'max':5}, function (message, rsm) {
+            _converse.archive.query({'before': '', 'max':5}, function (message, rsm) {
                 // Do something with the messages, like showing them in your webpage.
                 // ...
                 // You can now use the returned "rsm" object, to fetch the previous batch of messages: rsm.previous(5); // Call previous method, to update the object's parameters,
                                 // passing in a limit value of 5.
-        // Now we query again, to get the previous batch. converse.archive.query(rsm, callback, errback);
+                // Now we query again, to get the previous batch.
+                _converse.archive.query(rsm, callback, errback);
             }

+        }
+    });

 The **connection** grouping
 ---------------------------